 Because at least 25% of individuals with HNPCC are not going to meet clinical criteria, ideally all colorectal cancers would undergo screening as described above.
 While clinical and pathology criteria of a tumor can be effective for determining who to test for HNPCC, other prediction models also exist.
 Details of the gene testing strategies for HNPCC are available in the references.

-- Am I at risk for a hereditary colorectal cancer syndrome?
+Risk for a hereditary colorectal cancer syndrome?

-- Was my cancer or polyps related to a hereditary colorectal cancer syndrome?
+Is cancer or polyps related to a hereditary colorectal cancer syndrome?